4DNucleome/PartSeg/tutorials/tutorial-chromosome-1/tutorial-chromosome1_16.md

 4. Enable "Synchronise view" option
 ![main window for segmentation](images/main_window_segmentation.png)
 5. Disable channel 1 (DNA staining) on both windows
-6. Enable "Mask" option on the left pannel
+6. Enable "Mask" option on the left panel
 7. Select lower threshold option
 8. Set Threshold to Manual
 9. Set Threshold to 13500
-10. Excecute segmentation
+10. Execute segmentation
 Threshold was adjusted to cover whole chromosome paint staining.
-Some background signal is always present in FISH, however specyfic signal is much brighter.
+Some background signal is always present in FISH, however specific signal is much brighter.
 As an example nucleus with two separate chromosome 1 territories is shown, nevertheless chromosomes can reside in close proximity and segment as one component.

 #### Measurements settings
 1. Open "Advanced" option